izdi/django-slack-oauth/README.rst

 2. Run ``./manage migrate``; ``South`` or ``Django>=1.7`` is required.

-3. Include the djslack URLconf in your project urls.py:
+3. Include the application URLconf in your project urls.py:

 ``url(r'^slack/', include('django_slack_oauth.urls')),``